catalyst-cloud/catalystcloud-docs/source/block-storage/overview.rst

 ============================

-If you are interested in moving data from a volume in the standard tier to an NVME volume please checkout :ref:`migrating-volumes`
+If you are interested in moving data from a volume in the standard tier to an NVMe volume please checkout :ref:`migrating-volumes`

-Creating an instance with an NVME root disk
+Creating an instance with an NVMe root disk
 ===========================================

-If you want to launch an instance using an NVME root volume check out :ref:`boot-with-nvme-volume` for more information.
+If you want to launch an instance using an NVMe root volume check out :ref:`boot-with-nvme-volume` for more information.